babarot/gomi/README.md

 ## Description

-The concept of the trashcan does not exist in Command-line Interface (CLI).
+The concept of the trashcan does not exist in Command-line interface ([CLI](http://en.wikipedia.org/wiki/Command-line_interface)).
 If you have deleted an important file by mistake with the `rm` command, it would be difficult to restore.
 Then, it's this `gomi`.
 Unlike `rm` command, it is possible to easily restore deleted files because `gomi` have the trashcan for the CLI.
-It is also possible to work with trashcan for Graphical user interface (GUI).
+It is also possible to work with trashcan for Graphical user interface ([GUI](http://en.wikipedia.org/wiki/Graphical_user_interface)).

 ***DEMO:***